 Perfume’s Packaging as a Marketing Tool

-The prestigious perfumer Jean Claude Ellena (Hermès, Bulgari, Frédéric Malle, Cartier…) likes to tell interviewers that for him “perfume is literature”.
+The perfumer Jean Claude Ellena (Hermès, Bulgari, Frédéric Malle, Cartier…) likes to tell interviewers that for him “perfume is literature”.
 Beyond the quasi-alchemist formulae of Ellena’s legendary nose, much study and analysis goes into a perfume’s packaging.

 The Bottle as a Message

 The creator of one of the greatest perfume empires of the era wanted to differentiate himself from the woody fragrances that prevailed at the time with an exclusive and exceptional bottle.
-That was the start of modern perfumery: the bottle as message.
+That was the start of modern perfumery: the bottle as a message.
 A message associated with the luxury of high-end jewellery.

 The Bottle as Value

 Clearly, presentation in any store’s line of perfumes involves a background that goes beyond the simple sale of a fragrance.
 The design of a perfume’s packaging is the conduit charged with appealing to human psychology and to the details.
 It associates a brand with values or abstract concepts that are positive or desirable for the potential consumer (status, youth…).
 A perfume bottle is easily identifiable and recognisable by the consumer.
 So it may be one of the most powerful tools to set itself apart from all the rest.

 Before opening one of the fragrances we are potentially interested in (due to recommendations, the media…), we are bound to linger over the ones with the packaging that we find most attractive.
 The bottle is the hook.
 Only then, do the first fragrant notes of the perfume begin to appear.

 Design and colour palette depending on the target